QingliangLi/d3workshop/README.md

     .range([0, width])
 ```
 ## Adding axes
 We define our axis properties.
-Here's it just the orientation and approximately how many ticks it should display.
-We append another group element to the already defined `svg` variable using `.append("g")`, assign two classes to it `x` and `axis` and then calls the axis generator to draw it with the specified arguments.
+Here it's the scale we want to use `x`, orientation `axisTop()` and approximately how many ticks it should display `ticks(6)`.
+We append another group element to the already defined `svg` variable using `.append("g")`, assign two classes `x axis` and then call the axis generator `xAxis` to draw it with the specified arguments.
 Similarly for the y-axis.
 ```javascript
 let xAxis = d3.axisTop(x)
     .ticks(6)